(First posted 20.07,20)

 "I am also grateful to the Evangelical Church and their safeguarding team for their assistance during the investigation."

 Ben Thomas was bailed for sentencing on the 18 August 2020.
 However, prior to that hearing he asked to be remanded in custody.
 His request was acceded to by the judge.
 The request from Mr Thomas came after his barrister had asked for the sentencing hearing to be adjourned due to unforeseen circumstances.
-He will now be sentenced on 29 September 2020.
+The sentencing hearing began on the 29 September 2020.
+He was sentenced on 2 October 2020, being handed down a custodial sentence of 10 years and 4 months for sexually abusing children and adults.